KyleG-Mitutoyo/Integrated-AI-Extension/README.md

 _![Replace Function with AI Code](https://raw.githubusercontent.com/KyleG-Mitutoyo/Integrated-AI-Extension/refs/heads/main/assets/replace%20function.gif)_

 If "Auto Code Replace" in the options is turned on, you don't even need to use menu commands!
 This only works with the artifact copy buttons.
-It works best with C# and VB code.
+It works best with C# and VB code, and can also work with diff AI responses in the format `<<<< Old code ==== New code >>>>` (a diff response isn't required but recommended for an accurate code replace.
+Some chat sites, such as AI Studio, sometimes respond like this on their own).
 For other file types, such as XAML, it will fallback to a full file replace or, if there is text selected in the code editor, a snippet replace.

 > Tip: Clicking the copy buttons will also prioritize highlighted text and use that rather than the full code block.
 This is mostly useful for Auto Code Replace if you don't want to use the full code block.